WebFrameworks-F21/semester-project-michaella-alex/readme.md

 ## Installation
-This installion assumes you have Python, Pip, and Node installed.
+This installation assumes you have Python, Pip, and Node installed.
 `git clone https://github.com/WebFrameworks-F21/semester-project-michaella-alex.git`
 Open the repoistory and run
 `pip install -r requirements.txt